clue/reactphp-socks/README.md

 as well as a SOCKS server implementation, capable of handling multiple concurrent connections in a non-blocking fashion.

-## Description

-The SOCKS protocol family can be used to easily tunnel TCP connections independent of the actual application level protocol, such as HTTP, SMTP, IMAP, Telnet, etc.

 ## Quickstart example

 Once [installed](#install), you can use the following code to create a connection